Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Memory Is Limited

 No, a specific percentage of information isn’t lost within one second, 10 minutes, 2 hours, etc. of training.
 If you ever see a specific number and a specific time, it’s a lie.
-But yes, it’s a known fact from scientific research that people forget.
+However, it’s a well-established fact from scientific research (and of course personal experience) that people forget.

 You don’t need a study to know people forget.
 If you don’t use it, you will lose it.

-How much you lose and how fast will vary from person to person and even vary by topic, interest level, how information is presented, and more.
+How much you lose and how fast will vary from person to person, as well as by topic, interest level, and the way information is presented, among other factors.
 There’s no way to measure forgetting precisely.

 Nobody can remember everything.
 Our capacity for retaining the information we learn is limited.
 In the short term, we can’t remember much at all.
 Think about phone numbers; they’re only seven digits (in the US) for a reason.
 That’s because our capacity to remember much else doesn’t exist without some pretty creative methods to remember.